2006 United States House of Representatives elections in New York: Independence Party

-General campaign
+Campaign

-In mid-August, residents of the 20th Congressional District reported receiving a telephone call that some described as a "push-poll.
+In mid-August, residents of the 20th congressional district reported receiving a telephone call that some described as a "push-poll.
 The call included extremely negative questions about Gillibrand.
 When pushed by respondents to identify who was doing the poll, the callers provided a phone number that led to Western Wats, a Utah-based research group that does data collection.
 A Western Wats worker told the Albany Times Union that the poll was commissioned by The Tarrance Group, a national Republican polling firm that does a lot of work for the National Republican Congressional Committee.
 Sweeney's campaign insisted it had nothing to do with the poll.

 Sweeney had visits to his district for fundraising and support by First Lady Laura Bush, Senator John McCain, and former New York City Mayor Rudy Giuliani.

 Gillibrand was supported by a visit by former President Bill Clinton in late October, and a visit by Senator Hillary Clinton.

-Election

-On November 7, 2006 Gillibrand defeated Sweeney 53%-47%.

 Gillibrand benefited from gaffes by the Sweeney campaign, including the report of a domestic violence incident between the Congressman and his wife, as well as the statewide landslide victories of Eliot Spitzer and Hillary Clinton in New York's Gubernatorial and Senate race.
 Both Spitzer and Clinton won all the counties in the 20th district.
 Gillibrand defeated Sweeney in all the major population centers in the district, including Saratoga Springs, Troy, Rensselaer and Dutchess County.
 Gillibrand lost only rural and sparsely populated Delaware and Greene Counties to Sweeney.